 Displaylink provide a Powershell script to automate the configuration which can be deployed via SCCM https://support.displaylink.com/knowledgebase/articles/613455-how-to-configure-displaylink-ethernet#macclone

-This alternative script provides detailed logging which can be useful when deploying.
+This alternative script provides detailed logging that can be useful when deploying.

 We automate the mapping of laptops and phones to staff.

-There are multiple ways to obtain this information and these can be used simultaneously.
+There are multiple ways to get this information, and these can be used simultaneously.